What Actually Runs the Internet? A No-Stress Guide to Containers & Kubernetes

 - ContainerD = the lowkey engine that runs the whole show

-This is the invisible magic behind your fave platforms.
+This is the invisible magic humming behind every platform you love.
 And now?
 You’re officially smarter than 90% of the internet. ✨📲